lalbelda/period-tracker-app-whitelabelled-code/README.md

   - password: oky

 - CMS Credentials:
+  - Username: OkyAdmin
+  - Password: password

+### Run a manual migration

 Currently the migration is not automatic and should be run manually.
-A development database is currently available in `period-tracker-app/packages/cms/src/migrations/stale-database.txt`
+A development database is currently available in `oky-android/packages/cms/src/migrations/stale-database.txt` and should be run as a SQL command in the adminer container once on environment setup.

 Open up the database at [http://localhost:8080/](http://localhost:8080/), login and open a manual SQL commnad.
 Use the stale databse above to drop / create and insert all the relevant tables
 There are 2 views that are setup.
 Ensure they are not Tables.
 These 2 views and their relevant SQL query can be found at `packages/cms/src/migrations`.